sweaver2112/Regex-combined-emojis/README.md

 **-> Regex101 demo: https://regex101.com/r/2ia4m2/5**

-The pattern is built programmatically from the source of the webpages listed above, so it's guaranteed to generate the updated list.
+The expression is built programmatically from the source of the webpages listed above.
+The builder script is included, and will generate the updated list.
-It's a simple alternation with the longest sequences first, and it's pretty fast.
+The pattern itself is a single, simple alternation with the longest sequences first, and it runs pretty fast.

 ## Usage